-You may add the Reinvestment Program to all eligible securities or selected eligible individual securities in your account by directing your Financial Advisor or Private Wealth Advisor or, if available for such account, by self-enrolling through Morgan Stanley Online.
+You may direct your Financial Advisor or Private Wealth Advisor to add the Reinvestment Program to all eligible securities or selected eligible individual securities in your account.
 Your enrollment authorizes Morgan Stanley ("us" or "we") to automatically reinvest cash dividends, capital gains distributions, partnership distributions, royalties and return of capital distributions (collectively, "Distributions") paid on such eligible securities held in your account in additional shares of the respective security.
 You understand that this authorization will remain in effect, notwithstanding your disability or death, until we are notified to discontinue this authorization by your authorized representative.